lehtoroni/abicrunch/README.md

 <h1 style="text-align: center;">AbiCrunch</h1>
 </p>

-**Abicrunch is a browser-based high-precision scientific calculator similar to SpeedCrunch.**
+**Abicrunch is a browser-based high-precision scientific calculator similar to [SpeedCrunch](https://heldercorreia.bitbucket.io/speedcrunch/).**

-AbiCrunch is developed with the Finnish matriculation examination system in mind, it should provide a familiar enough interface and usage experience to students who have learned to use SpeedCrunch.
+The main goal of developing AbiCrunch at the moment is attempting to provide a proof-of-concept scientific calculator for the digital Finnish matriculation examination system.
+It should provide a familiar enough interface and UX to students who have learned to use SpeedCrunch during math lessons.

 ## Technology used
 - 🚀 React + TypeScript